finbourne/configuration-sdk-java-preview/sdk/docs/ConfigurationSetsApi.md

 # **getSystemConfigurationItems**
 > ResourceListOfConfigurationItem getSystemConfigurationItems(code, key, reveal)

-[EXPERIMENTAL] GetSystemConfigurationItems: Get the specific system configuration items within a system set  All users have access to this endpoint
+[EARLY ACCESS] GetSystemConfigurationItems: Get the specific system configuration items within a system set  All users have access to this endpoint

 ### Example
 ```java